ILLiad User Guide

 What is ILLiad?

-Illiad is the electronic system Smithsonian Institution Libraries (SIL) uses to process Interlibrary Loan (ILL) requests and requests for material in our catalog via the "request this" link in SIRIS.
+Illiad is the electronic system Smithsonian Libraries (SIL) uses to process Interlibrary Loan (ILL) requests and requests for material in our catalog via the "request this" link in SIRIS.
 ILLiad requires the creation of a personal account for each library user.

 Who can use ILLiad?